Hi I’m Nikki, the proud owner and hands on operator here at Kidstown. You will see me around the Centre assisting the staff on a daily basis.

 I believe that the education given to the children in the early years is the main foundation for them to guide their life.
 Therefore a high quality early childhood education is important for their development.
 I am very fortunate to support children in their education and development in an environment full of love, nurture and affection.

 Kia ora, I’m Sam.
-I completed my Bachelor of Teaching (Early Childhood Education) at Wintec in Hamilton.
+I completed my Bachelor of Teaching (Early Childhood Education) at Wintec in Hamilton and I am a fully registered teacher.
 I love to spend time with my large family of eight siblings and go on adventures to practice my photography skills with my DSLR camera.

 I’m a person who is positive in attitude, full of energy and new ideas, with a love of viewing things at different angles.
 I love to get the children excited about learning and I love creating a fun environment with so many things they can explore and discover every day.
 This comes from my passion for the environment as the third teacher, and for beautiful protected spaces that promote so much thought and creativity.